Michel Danino: NCERT social science curriculum changes and controversy

 As head of NCERT’s social science committee, Danino has overseen the presentation of a gentle and sanitised version of Indian history.
 For instance, under his leadership, the Class 8 social science textbooks portray the Maratha Empire in a favourable light, while depicting the Mughal Empire highly negatively.
 Critics have characterised the changes as an ideological move.
 In an interview with ThePrint, Danino denied any ideological bias.
 In the same interview, he said, "We avoid all unpleasantness, thinking perhaps that this is going to, you know, traumatise the student and so on."

+2026 NCERT judiciary chapter controversy

+In March 2026, the Supreme Court of India directed the central government, state governments, and publicly funded institutions to disassociate from Danino and two other academics, Suparna Diwakar and Alok Prasanna Kumar, following controversy over a chapter titled “Corruption in the Judiciary” in a Class 8 NCERT social science textbook.

+The Supreme Court took suo motu cognisance of the textbook chapter, which discussed corruption within the judiciary, and ordered that the three academics be barred from participating in the preparation of school curricula or textbooks for institutions receiving public funds.